Eleanor Glynn

-Eleanor Mary Anne Glynn (born 28 March 1986) is an English model and beauty queen.
-She won the Miss SIXTV Oxfordshire title in 2003, the Miss Oxfordshire title in 2006, and the Miss England 2006/7 title on the 14 July 2006, she later went on to represent England in the Miss World 2006 contest in Poland and then Miss Great Britain in the Miss Europe 2006 contest in Ukraine.
+Eleanor Mary Anne Glynn (born 28 March 1986) is an English model and beauty pageant titleholder.
+She won the Miss SIXTV Oxfordshire title in 2003, the Miss Oxfordshire title in 2006, and the Miss England 2006 title on the 14 July 2006, she later went on to represent England in the Miss World 2006 contest in Poland and then Miss Great Britain in the Miss Europe 2006 contest in Ukraine.

 Biography

 Glynn started learning piano in Oxfordshire and attended The Virtuoso songwriting contest held in Reading in 2004.
 Glynn was part of the Miss World 2006 talent show; performing "Since U Been Gone", hosted in Wrocław.
 This was followed by a performance at City of Music.

 Glynn has taken part in the filming of two music videos, the first was for Chico's "Curvy Cola Bottle Body Baby" (which was filmed at Pinewood); the second was for Zak Knight's "All Over Again" (produced and directed by company Pixelloft).

 Glynn recorded a 2007 Rugby World Cup song with a group called 'The Miss England Girls', entitled "Come on England (Time for Glory)"; this was recorded and released with ShaileRyde.